Meal Offerings to the Sangha

 "Not Covered" means that meals may be offered on those days.

-The monastics at KBV are vegetarian and also avoid the following foods: chickpeas, mung beans, tofu/soy (small amounts of soy is ok, like soy sauce), tomatoes and spicy foods (chilis/pepper).
+The monastics at KBV are vegetarian and also avoid the following foods: chickpeas, mung beans, tofu/soy (small amounts of soy is ok, like soy sauce), tomatoes, black pepper, peppers of any kind and spicy foods (no chilis, but spices like cumin and turmeric are ok).

 If you'd like to offer a meal, but are not local or don't have time to come in person, offerings via DoorDash or any other food delivery service is also welcome.